muhammadhussain-2009/Sentiment-Analysis-Of-Movie-Reviews/README.md

     ```sh
     ❯ cd Sentiment-Analysis-Of-Movie-Reviews
     ```

-3. **Install the dependencies:**

-echo 'INSERT-INSTALL-COMMAND-HERE'

-### 💻 Usage

-Run the project with:

-echo 'INSERT-RUN-COMMAND-HERE'

 ## 📜 License

 Sentiment-analysis-of-movie-reviews is protected under the [LICENSE](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.